JELAshford/rusty_dna_mutations/README.md

 >This is a project to practice using Rust, and in it's current state does not reproduce the full paper results.

 This simulation is an abbreviated version of the original simulations, all contained in a single executable parameterised in the `main.rs` script.
-I have included the original mutation rate data from the [Trek paper]<>, and the DNA base-pair contents from the original work in compressed `parquet` format.
+I have included the original mutation rate data from the [Trek paper](https://doi.org/10.1186/s12864-016-3440-5), and the DNA base-pair contents from the original work in compressed `parquet` format.

 ## Overall Pipeline